kintrix007/blog/smashing-the-stack/index.md

 stack*, shall we.

-Smashing the stack stands for this exploit where we overwrite parts of the stack that are are still in use and hold otherwise useful data for the program.
+Smashing the stack stands for this exploit where we overwrite parts of the stack that are still in use and hold otherwise useful data for the program.
 We can achieve this by overflowing buffers.

 ## Hardware